marecotec/limpet-tracker/README.md

 2. R script to analyse data collected by logger, including data manipulation and statistics

-3. Sample data to aplly to R script
+3. Sample data to apply to R script